 Of course there are lots of other chord possibilities.
 To my ear a dominant seventh wants to go to the tonic.
 In bar 4 the C note is the seventh of the chord, so it's there whether you put it into the chord or not, and I would not consider going to a C chord at the start of bar 5.
 Some people would prefer bar 7 to have G and then D7, but I don't hear it that way.
 I suppose my rationale is that the tune seems to split naturally into two-bar sections, and I want a chord change at the start of each section to accentuate this.
 If I did start bar 7 with a G chord and I were playing piano I would give it a D bass note to indicate that it was somehow a “different” G from the one in the preceding bar.
 Bars 7 and 8 would then constitute a Cadential 6/4 which is much used in classical music and (particularly) hymn tunes.

 The chords in the B-music are identical to those in the A-music, which you sometimes find with traditional tunes.
 What about bar 2 of the B-music?
 The notes on the two beats are E and C, so why have I used a G chord which doesn't contain these (though it does contain the passing notes D and B)?
 Because it sounds right to me — and you may disagree!
 It's all part of the descending scale of G which started in bar 1.
 If I did use a C chord in bar 2, I would then feel the need to use different chords between bars 3 and 4, for symmetry.
 Again let me emphasise that this is just my opinion.
 So if I wanted two chords, what would I use?
 Here's a suggestion, and it involves a hint of a modulation — going into a different key.
 I visualise the tonic as being the “present”, the dominant as the “past” and the subdominant as the “future”.
 You may well think this is weird — I've never mentioned it to anyone before and I don't know anyone who thinks of it in this way.
 If you modulate to the dominant (in this case change key from G to D) you have gone into the past.
 But that time also has its own past and future.
 The future is G, where we just came from.
 The past is the dominant of D, which is A or A7.
 So following the G and C chords of bars 1 and 2 I just might use A7 and D for bars 3 and 4.
 We go from the present to the future, then to the distant past, then to the past.
-(If the analogy doesn't help you, please forget it.)
+(If the analogy doesn't help you, just forget it.)
 Perhaps another advantage is that the relationship between G and C is the same as the relationship between A and D. If I were playing piano I would emphasise the A7 chord by playing a C♯ bass note rather than an A — this gives a nice run up of C, C♯, D. You can indicate bass notes against your chords if you wish (though there's no guarantee that anyone will play them): in America it's usually written A/C♯ and in England it's usually a capital A with a lower-case c♯ directly below it.
 If you go to my 3-couple Dance Instructions page for instance, you will see lots of dances which have music — click the treble clef sign beside the titles.
 You can then display the musical notation in either English or American format.
 “The Grandparents' Waltz” has several chords with bass notes.

 And then I might use just a C chord in bar 5.
 I know I rejected that in the A-music, but that was because the previous chord was automatically a D7 because the seventh was there in the tune.
 This time it isn't, so the possibility exists.
 Of course, if I was the only chord instrument in the band I could vary things between turns of the tune anyway.